History

 Noted Alumnae

-Angel Bat Dawid, Ata Kak, The Body, Bright Eyes, busdriver, CHAI, Elysia Crampton, Dan Deacon, Explosions in the Sky, Fat Tony, Future Islands, Hot Chip, House of Kenzo, Iceage, Interpol, La Goony Chonga, Low, METZ, Mourning (A) BLKstar, Lavender Country, Moldy Peaches, Sharon Van Etten, Primitive Man, Protomartyr, Sarah Shook and the Disarmers, Suzi Analogue, Queens of the Stone Age, Milo, La Favi, Death from Above 1979, clipping., The White Stripes, Yves Tumor
+Amyl & The Sniffers, Angel Bat Dawid, Ata Kak, The Body, Bright Eyes, Bully, busdriver, CHAI, Elysia Crampton, Dan Deacon, Death Cab for Cutie, Explosions in the Sky, Fat Tony, Future Islands, Hot Chip, House of Kenzo, Iceage, Interpol, La Goony Chonga, Low, METZ, Mourning (A) BLKstar, Lavender Country, Moldy Peaches, Os Mutantes, Primitive Man, Protomartyr, Sarah Shook and the Disarmers, Sharon Van Etten, Suzi Analogue, Queens of the Stone Age, Milo, La Favi, Death from Above 1979, clipping., The White Stripes, Yves Tumor

 Transitions of Ownership